joshjohanning/joshjohanning.github.io/_posts/2021-11-23-github-codespaces-powerlevel10k.md

 ### 2. Add your .zshrc and .p10k.zsh to your dotfiles repository

-Add in your `.zshrc` and `.p10k.zsh` files to this repository!
+Add in your `.zshrc`{: .filepath} and `.p10k.zsh`{: .filepath} files to this repository!

 My [.zshrc](https://github.com/joshjohanning/dotfiles/blob/main/.zshrc) and [.p10k.zsh](https://github.com/joshjohanning/dotfiles/blob/main/.p10k.zsh) are linked, respectively.

-If you followed something similar to the symlink example above, adding your `.zshrc` and `.p10k.zsh` file could be as simple as doing: `git add .; git commit -m "adding dotfiles"; git push`
+If you followed something similar to the symlink example above, adding your `.zshrc`{: .filepath} and `.p10k.zsh`{: .filepath} file could be as simple as doing: `git add .; git commit -m "adding dotfiles"; git push`

 ### 3. Update your .zshrc file

-You're `.zshrc` likely hard codes your local user directory for the oh-my-zsh installation.
+You're `.zshrc`{: .filepath} likely hard codes your local user directory for the oh-my-zsh installation.
 Update it as such:

 ```shell
 # Path to your oh-my-zsh installation.